pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

 Now, your PR is successfully submitted.

-### Stage 2: Get notified and address review comments
+### Stage 2: Address review comments

-After your PR is submitted, addressing review comments is just as important as creating the PR.
+After your PR is created, addressing review comments is just as important as creating the PR.
 Please perform the following steps to complete your contribution journey.

 #### Step 1: Get notified of review comments

-After your PR is created, the repository administrator will add labels to your PR for PR management.
-Review comments will also be submitted to your PR, which requires you to modify the PR content.
+After your PR is created, the repository maintainers will add labels to your PR for PR management and the documentation reviewers will add comments to the PR.

-Once the review comments are submitted, you will receive a notification in your registered email box.
-Check your email box and get notified.

-Once you receive the email, click the PR link in the mail to open the PR page in your browser, and you will see the comments.
+Once the review comments are submitted, you will receive a notification mail in your registered email box.
+You can click the PR link in the mail to open the PR page and see the comments.

 #### Step 2: Address review comments